mattwydra/newtab-background/v5/v5d/README.md

 - Add more sites to the presets
 - Allow for adding/removing from presets
 - Will support more options:
+   - hide bookmarks (done)
-   - hide HUD (search bar, sites, etc.)
+   - hide individual elements (search bar, sites, etc.)
    - add images (or videos/gifs, etc.)
    - add quotes